 Log into your AncestryDNA account and choose Your DNA Results Summary from the DNA dropdown menu.
-Then click Settings in the upper right corner.
+Then click Settings near the upper right corner.
 Then scroll down the page and click Download Your Raw DNA Data.
 Save the file to your computer.

 MyHeritage is the most popular family history and DNA service in Europe and now many Americans use it too.
 My family and I have found a lot of matches there.
 Plus, it accepts free uploads from several other companies.
 Use this MyHeritage Upload link.
 Look for Upload DNA Data and click Start.
 Create your free account and follow directions.

 Once the upload is processed, you will be able to see your genetic matches and contact them for free.
 Some additional features, like a chromosome browser and the ethnic ancestry breakdown require a one-time unlock fee of $29.
 This is optional.

 NOTE: Like Ancestry, MyHeritage has a huge collection of genealogical records.
-Access to those records requires an optional subscription.
+Access to those records requires a subscription.
 But you do NOT need the subscription to view and contact your DNA matches.

 Family Finder is the autosomal DNA test at Family Tree DNA (FTDNA).
 This is the company that started the genetic genealogy business and the only company that offers a full suite of autosomal, Y-DNA, and mitochondrial DNA tests.

-The Family Finder test is actually my favorite autosomal DNA test.
-That’s because it offers the best tools for working with your matches.
+The Family Finder test has many great tools for working with your matches.
 Fortunately, you can get free DNA testing on Family Finder through an upload of acceptable raw data.
 If you wish to access to all the tools with a transfer, you just need to pay a one-time fee of $19.
 But that is optional.

 The AncestryDNA test is one of the acceptable tests.
 If you follow my advice and order that test, you will be able to upload your data file into Family Finder for free.